namigabbasov/Causal-Inference/ReadMe.md

 ---

 ## 9. Sensitivity Analysis for Causal Inference
-- Methods for assessing the impact of unmeasured confounding
+- Methods for assessing impact of unmeasured confounding
 - Sensitivity analysis using Rosenbaum bounds
-- Introduction to the E-value for robustness checks
+- Introduction to E-value for robustness checks
 - Sensitivity to assumptions in DiD, IV, and RD designs
 - Practical tools for conducting sensitivity analysis in R